Juan María Bordaberry: President of Uruguay

 Bordaberry was elected president as a Colorado candidate in 1971.
 He actually won the second-most overall votes, finishing 60,000 votes behind Wilson Ferreira Aldunate of the National Party.
 However, the combined Colorado vote exceeded the combined National vote by just over 12,000 votes.
 Under Uruguay's Ley de Lemas system, the highest-finishing candidate of the party that won the most votes was elected president.

 Bordaberry took office in 1972 in the midst of an institutional crisis caused by the authoritarian rule of Pacheco and the terrorist threat.
 Bordaberry, at the time, had been a minor political figure; he had little independent standing as a successor to Pacheco other than being Pacheco's handpicked successor.
 He continued Pacheco's authoritarian methods, suspending civil liberties, banning labor unions, and imprisoning and killing opposition figures.
 He appointed military officers to most leading government positions.

 Before and after his period of Presidential office, he was identified with schemes for agricultural improvement; his Agriculture minister was Benito Medero.
 In personal terms, one of Bordaberry's actions which proved in hindsight to have been disadvantageous was his appointment of Jorge Sapelli as Vice President of Uruguay, given the latter's resignation and public repudiation of him in 1973.
 On June 27, 1973, Bordaberry dissolved Congress, suspended the Constitution and gave the military and police the power to take whatever measures it deemed necessary to restore order.
 For the next three years, he ruled by decree with the assistance of a National Security Council ("COSENA").

-There were several important public figures in his cabinet.
-During the first, democratic years, Julio María Sanguinetti, José Antonio Mora, Luis Barrios Tassano, Pablo Purriel; later, during the dictatorial period, Alejandro Végh Villegas, Juan Carlos Blanco Estradé, Walter Ravenna, Néstor Bolentini.
+There were several important public figures in his cabinet during his administration.
+During the first year under democratic rule, he assigned roles to the likes of José Antonio Mora, Luis Barrios Tassano, and future-president Julio María Sanguinetti.
+Upon dictatorial rule, he worked with Juan Carlos Blanco Estradé, Néstor Bolentini [es], and Alejandro Végh Villegas.